messersm/tar-index/README.md

 ## File format

 ### Internal and external indexes
-A ``tarfs`` index holds exactly the same data whether its part of an ``tarfs`` archive or provided externally.
+A ``tarfs`` index holds exactly the same data whether it's part of an ``tarfs`` archive or provided externally.
 Concatenating a tar archive with an ``tarfs`` index as its only member and a the tar archive, which is described by the index **must** result